His Dark Materials: Awards and recognition

 The first volume, Northern Lights, won the Carnegie Medal for children's fiction in the UK in 1995.
 In 2007, the judges of the CILIP Carnegie Medal for children's literature selected it as one of the ten most important children's novels of the previous 70 years.
 In an online June 2007 poll, it was voted the best Carnegie Medal winner in the 70-year history of the award, the Carnegie of Carnegies.
 The Amber Spyglass won the 2001 Whitbread Book of the Year award, the first time that such an award has been bestowed on a book from their "children's literature" category.

 The trilogy came third in the 2003 BBC's Big Read, a national poll of viewers' favourite books, after The Lord of the Rings and Pride and Prejudice.

 On 19 May 2005, Pullman attended the British Library in London to receive formal congratulations for his work from culture secretary Tessa Jowell "on behalf of the government".
 On 25 May 2005, Pullman received the Swedish government's Astrid Lindgren Memorial Award for children's and youth literature (sharing it with Japanese illustrator Ryōji Arai).
 Swedes regard this prize as second only to the Nobel Prize in Literature; it has a value of 5 million Swedish Kronor or approximately £385,000.
 In 2008, The Observer cites Northern Lights as one of the 100 best novels.
 Time magazine in the US included Northern Lights (The Golden Compass) in its list of the 100 Best Young-Adult Books of All Time.
 In November 2019, the BBC listed His Dark Materials on its list of the 100 most influential novels.

-Controversies
+Christian opposition

 His Dark Materials has occasioned controversy, primarily among some Christian groups.

 Cynthia Grenier, in the Catholic Culture, said: "In the world of Pullman, God Himself (the Authority) is a merciless tyrant.
 His Church is an instrument of oppression, and true heroism consists of overthrowing both".
-William A. Donohue of the Catholic League has described Pullman's trilogy as "atheism for kids".
+William A. Donohue of the Catholic League described Pullman's trilogy as "atheism for kids".
 Pullman said of Donohue's call for a boycott, "Why don't we trust readers? [...]
 Oh, it causes me to shake my head with sorrow that such nitwits could be loose in the world".